electropaultje/itho-daalderop-amber-firmware/README.md

 **Please be advised that the Amber firmware version 2.29 has a bug which has the effect that the legionalla prevention schema is corrupted when writing values to the Amber.
 Reading of the values does not alter the schema.**

 **Currently Itho Daalderop is installing new software on Ambers.
 This can only be done locally.
 When this is done it is possible the control module will not communicate correctly anymore.
-In this case you will need to update the software with the firmware that ends with *-EVEN***
+In this case you will need to change the configuration to use the EVEN parity.**

 ## Connections